China court clears convicted killer 21 years after his execution

 - His mother fought for years to have his name cleared, even after his death

-Beijing (CNN)More than two decades after he was executed for rape and murder, China's top court has found a young man innocent.
+Beijing (CNN)More than two decades after her son was executed for rape and murder, Zhang Huanzhi has finally proven his innocence.

-Nie Shubin's conviction was overturned Friday, the official Xinhua news agency reported, in a landmark case that has exposed flaws in China's criminal justice system.
+China's top court overturned Nie Shubin's conviction Friday, in a landmark case that exposed deep flaws in China's criminal justice system.

-Xinhua said another man, Wang Shujin, confessed to the crime that Nie was executed for in 2005 -- 10 years after Nie was executed.
+Another man, Wang Shujin, confessed to the crime that Nie was executed for in 2005 -- 10 years after Nie was executed.

-"In this case, the Supreme People's Court changed the original sentence and ruled Nie Shubin is innocent," the Xinhua report said.
+"In this case, the Supreme People's Court changed the original sentence and ruled Nie Shubin is innocent," according to state-run news agency Xinhua.

-The court concluded Nie's original trial didn't "obtain enough objective evidence," saying there were serious doubts about the time of death, murder weapon and cause of death.

 "As the evidence is not accurate or adequate and nor can it exclude the possibilities of other suspects, it is recommended that the Supreme People's Court retry the case."